timfox456/ma-transformer/README.md

 - Only forward float32 is implemented in CUDA today; training/autograd remains in PyTorch.
 - CPU `ma_core` path (pybind11) is separate and currently CPU-only.

+## Consulting & Production Integration

+**This repository is a reference implementation and technical demonstration.**

+While the code here showcases production-grade techniques and achieves HFT-class performance, real-world deployment requires:

+- **Integration with proprietary trading infrastructure** (order management systems, risk engines, market data feeds)
+- **Custom microstructure feature engineering** tailored to specific instruments and venues
+- **Regulatory compliance and audit trails** for model deployment in regulated markets
+- **Multi-asset and multi-venue extensions** beyond single-instrument order book modeling
+- **Ongoing model monitoring, retraining pipelines, and drift detection**

+### Available for Custom Implementations

+I am available for consulting engagements to adapt this framework for production deployment in proprietary trading stacks.
+Services include:

+- Custom CUDA kernel development for domain-specific deep learning operations
+- Low-latency ML inference pipeline design and optimization
+- Integration with FIX, ITCH, and other market data protocols
+- Performance profiling and bottleneck analysis (Nsight Systems/Compute)
+- Training workshops for quantitative development teams on CUDA optimization techniques

+**Contact:** For inquiries regarding consulting, custom implementations, or licensing for commercial derivatives, please reach out via GitHub Issues or direct message.

+---

+### Disclaimer

+This software is provided as-is for educational and research purposes.
+It is **not financial advice** and should not be deployed in live trading without thorough validation, risk management, and regulatory review.
+The author assumes no liability for financial losses incurred from using this code.

 ## License

 This project is licensed under the Apache License, Version 2.0.
 See the `LICENSE` file for details and the `NOTICE` file for attribution.

+**Commercial Use:** The Apache 2.0 license permits commercial use, but the reference implementation here is designed as a technical foundation.
+Production-grade adaptations for proprietary trading systems typically require custom development — consulting services are available (see above).